 Do You Feel Pain While Sedated?

 Sedation is used to promote feelings of calm and relaxation throughout the dental procedure - not to reduce pain.
 The dental team will use other methods to address pain, such as local anesthesia that is applied directly to the area.

 So, do you feel pain while sedated?
 Not likely.
 A little pressure may be felt, but the dentist should be alerted if any pain is experienced.

 Perhaps one of the most popular questions when it comes to sensation dentistry is whether or not it is safe.
 And the answer is yes - sedation dentistry is safe for patients young and old as long as it is administered by an experienced dentist.

 Patients are continuously monitored throughout the procedure just to be sure there is no negative reaction.

 If you have been putting off major dental work due to anxiety or fear, then it is time you take a step toward sedation dentistry.
 Your oral health can have a major impact on your overall health if not taken care of.
 Therefore, you never want to ignore it.

-Dr. Jay B. Lubliner and his team are highly experienced in keeping patients comfortable using various types of sedation.
+The Ultimate Dentistry team is highly experienced in keeping patients comfortable using various types of sedation.
 If you have any questions or concerns about sedation - or wonder if you are a good candidate - then contact us today at 516-798-0223.